elgrove/nfl-funindex-api/README.md

 # NFL Fun Index

-A website that recommends NFL games to watch based on their statistics, without giving away the score.
+A website that uses statistics to rank last week's NFL games by how fun they are to watch, without giving away the score.

 ## Description